 Thank you for considering MDFMR’s Geriatric Medicine Fellowship!

-The Geriatric Medicine Fellowship at Maine-Dartmouth Family Medicine Residency is committed to training physicians for excellence in geriatric care.
-Our program is designed with the learner in mind and we are dedicated to helping you meet your professional goals, whether you aspire to be a medical director in long term care, a leader of systems of geriatric health care, an expert in geriatric quality improvement, or a physician providing high quality geriatric patient care.
-Flexibility, a focus on systems of geriatric health care, diversity of clinical experiences, and faculty with the passion and expertise to care for our aging population are just some of the features of our geriatric medicine fellowship.
+The Geriatric Medicine Fellowship at Maine-Dartmouth Family Medicine Residency is committed to training physicians for excellence in caring for older adults.
+Our program is designed with the learner in mind and we are dedicated to helping you meet your professional goals, whether you aspire to be a medical director in long term care, a leader of systems of geriatric health care, an expert in geriatrics quality improvement, or a physician providing high quality patient care for older adults.
+Flexibility, a focus on systems of health care, diversity of clinical experiences, and faculty with the passion and expertise to care for our aging population are just some of the features of our geriatric medicine fellowship.

 The flexibility of our program sets us apart from other geriatric medicine fellowships.
 We recognize that fellows enter our program with different professional goals; in order to optimize the fellowship experience, we want to know about your career interests so we can ensure your training provides the utmost value.
 If you are uncertain about your specific career path, we will provide a training experience that is versatile and allows you to explore the breadth of clinical, administrative, and leadership possibilities that a career in geriatric medicine offers.

 Systems of geriatric care

 Our fellowship is uniquely positioned to introduce fellows to best practices in primary care for older adults.
 Maine has one of the largest populations of older adults in the country, and our regional hospital system has committed resources to broaden the integration of geriatrics and primary care.
 Our fellows have many opportunities to participate in this important systems-based and community-focused work.